team-friendo/signalboost/README.md

 **NGROK Tunnel**

-You only need Ngrok for local development an `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN` if you want to run signalboost in a local development environment.
-(To get an ngrok account, visit [here](https://dashboard.ngrok.com/user/signup).
-See [here](https://dashboard.ngrok.com/reserved) for setting up reserved custom subdomains.)
+If you want to run signalboost in your local development environment a paid "basic" ngrok account is needed (https://ngrok.com/) so you can create a "reservered domain" (https://dashboard.ngrok.com/reserved).
+Note the `NGROK_AUTH_TOKEN` and `NGROK_SUBDOMAIN`.

-**Generate signalboost API Token**
+**Generate a Signalboost API Token**

-You will need a hex string for the signalboost API Token for both a production deploy and local development.
+You will need a hex string for the Signalboost API Token for both a production deploy and local development.
 To generate a decently random 32-byte hex string you could do the following on the command line of any *nix system running python3:

 ```shell